yuchingho/University/1) UWS First Year/6) Semester Two - Computing Systems/README.md

-Computing Systems was focused on the hardware of a computer and how it works.
+Computing Systems focused on the hardware of a computer and how it works.